CultistBear/MobileVetService-Flask/README.md

 ## Project Description
 Pet owners often find it difficult to visit veterinary clinics due to time constraints or pet mobility issues.
-This mobile veterinary services booking platform allows pet owners to schedule home visits from veterinarians for routine check-ups or emergency care.
+This mobile veterinary services booking platform allows pet owners to schedule home visits from veterinarians for routine check-ups.
 This system facilitates appointment scheduling, service customization, and payment processing.

 Web Framework: Flask
 ## Used AWS Services